 Ask Someone Who's Been There

-Connections with Tri-Co grads or faculty in the design fields willing to offer perspectives and advice.
+Below is a list of Tri-Co grads or faculty in the design fields willing to offer perspectives and advice.
 Please use discretion in writing to these people who have kindly agreed to serve as advisors for application to school and commentators on the programs they attended.

 Recommendation letters are important and the writing of them represents a large time commitment on the part of the recommender.
 Please ask people whom you think will write very heartily on your behalf and be organized about the requests.
 If applying to multiple schools, send all of the forms, envelopes with stamps on them, and a cover letter which lists all of the schools and the due dates for the receipt of the recommendation.
 If the letters have to go back to you, indicate by when you would like to have the letters to include in your application.
 Professors, employers, people who are in the profession whom you have contact with are all good as potential letter writers.